PadTo/League-of-Legends-data-pipeline/README.md

 python main.py

-When you run the file you will be prompted to input your Riot API key.
-You can choose to replace it or skip.
+When you run the file, you will be prompted to input your Riot API key.
+You can choose to replace it or skip it.

 <pre>
   Do you want to replace the API key (Y for YES | N for NO)?